tupui/pydata-sphinx-theme/pandas-docs/source/getting_started/tutorials/04_plotting.rst

     <div class="d-flex flex-row gs-torefguide">
         <span class="badge badge-info">To user guide</span>

-Some more formatting options of the Pandas plot functionalities are explained in :ref:`visualization.formatting`.
+Some more formatting options of the pandas plot functionalities are explained in :ref:`visualization.formatting`.

 .. raw:: html